 There are different rules if you held a motorcycle or moped licence before 19 January 2013.

 You must pass both parts of your practical test within 2 years of taking the theory test.
 If you do not, you’ll have to start the process again.

 There are different categories of motorbike - you’ll need to get the right entitlement on your licence and be old enough to do so.

-The way moped entitlements are shown on your licence have changed, but you still need to be 16 to ride one.
+The way moped entitlements are shown on your licence have changed, but you still need to be at least 16 to ride one.